Expensify/eslint-config-expensify/README.md

 1. Make a change
 2. Bump the version in package.json
-3. Once PR is merged, create a PR in Web-Expensify and Web-Secure to update the version
+3. Once PR is merged you'll have to run `npm update eslint-config-expensify` from Web-Expensify and Web-Secure to update the version

 **Note** as of now we have no way of testing these PRs without a separate Web or Web Secure PR